mkoehnke/WKZombie/README.md

 func open<T : Page>(url: NSURL) -> Action<T>
 ```

 Optionally, a *PostAction* can be passed.
-It can be seen as a special wait/validation action, that will be performed after the page has finished loading.
+This is a special wait/validation action, that is performed after the page has finished loading.
 See [PostAction](#PostAction) for more information.

 ```ruby
 func open<T : Page>(then: PostAction)(url: NSURL) -> Action<T>